• Skip to primary navigation

 Instructions

-• Cool and glaze: Cool muffins in pan for 5 minutes, then remove to cooling rack to cool completely.
-Combine glaze ingredients into thick glaze, spread over cooled muffins.
+Cool muffins in the pan for 5 minutes, then remove to a wire rack to cool completely.

 Notes

-• This batter is on the thick side, but it shouldn’t be gloopy.
+• This batter is on the thick side, but it shouldn’t be like bread dough.
 If you think you accidentally added too much flour, you can thin out the batter with 1-2 tablespoons of milk.

 • Don’t use a whisk when combining the wet and dry ingredients – use a rubber spatula or a wooden spoon to avoid overmixing.

-• An ice cream or cookie scoop makes it virtually mess-free to transfer the batter into the muffin cups.
+• An ice cream or cookie scoop makes it pretty much mess-free to transfer the batter into the muffin cups.

 • For the perfect domed muffins, stick to the oven temperature instructions in the recipe.
 The initial boost of heat quickly activates the baking powder and causes the muffins to rise very nicely.

-• overhead view of chocolate banana muffins on white plate
+• overhead view of lemon loaf pound cake slice on white plate

-• overhead view of blueberry muffin with bite taken out on plate with more muffins
+• frontal view of stacked lemon bars with a bite taken out

 About Nora